Armor Granite Garage Floor Epoxy Kit Is Best In Class With Fast Free Shipping & Great Customer Service!

 Should I get the Military Topcoat?

 We always recommend the Military Topcoat.
-It's less work since you do only one coat and it's a much harder finish that will keep your floor looking new for 10-15 years even in harsh climates with lots of road salts.
-If you have smaller vehicles that go in and out of the garage seldom and you live in a mild climate then you're fine with the standard topcoat.
+It's less work since you do only one coat and it's a much harder finish that will keep your floor looking new for 15-20 years even in harsh climates with lots of road salts.
+If you have smaller vehicles that only go in and out of the garage a few times a day and or you live in a mild climate then you're fine with the standard topcoat.
+Our standard topcoat is very heavy duty and outperforms 99% of all other topcoats that are advertised as heavy duty.
 Next to properly prepping the floor the topcoat is the most important thing.

 I had an accident and scratched my floor, what can I do?